glavrentiadis/svm_sfba/README.md

 ## Description

 This repository contains the regression scripts, model implementation, and data for the Sedimentary Velocity Model for the San Francisco Bay Area described in:
-Lavrentiadis, G., Seylabi, E., Xia, F., Tehrani, H., Asimaki, D., & McCallen, D. (Under Review) Data-driven Characterization of Near-Surface Velocity in the San Francisco Bay Area: A Stationary and Spatially Varying Approach. *Earthquake Spectra*
+Lavrentiadis G, Seylabi E, Xia F, Tehrani H, Asimaki D, McCallen D. Data-driven characterization of near-surface velocity in the San Francisco Bay Area: A stationary and spatially varying approach.
+Earthquake Spectra.
+2025 doi:10.1177/87552930251320666

 An open-access version of the manuscript can be found in [arXiv](https://arxiv.org/abs/2409.18856).